assaf/ironium/README.md

 This name does not include the prefix.

+#### webhookURL(queue)
 #### queue.webhookURL

-This property returns the Webhook URL.
+This method / property returns the Webhook URL.
 Only available when using Iron.io.
 You can pass this URL to a service, and any messages it will post to this URL will be queued.

 #### schedule(name, time, job)